pyamsoft/pstate-frequency/README.md

 + Install udev rules for automatic frequency setting (defaults to Yes)
 + Install this README as documentation (defaults to Yes)
 + Install a copy of the source code as documentation (defaults to Yes)

-Also note that the config.mk file specifies by default the option
-*-march=native* which can only be used by newer version of clang and
-gcc version including and above 4.9

 #### Distribution Specific Installations